lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 * BG1EE/SoD - Remove errant references to PC being Bhaalspawn, like Entar
 * SoD       - Speed up the elevator in hell
 * SoD       - Speed up the prison/trial scenes
-* BG2EE     - Distribute group's possessions from the beginning of BG2 to stores in Athkatla
+* BG2EE     - Distribute group's possessions from the beginning of BG2 to stores in Athkatla - might have to be EET only
 * ToB       - Add a "continue the adventure" ending with Bhaalspawn powers intact
 * EET       - Allow Imoen to transition to dual-class mage during her training with Duke Liia
 * EET       - Remove the recap of information the PC should know from the first BG2 dialogues